-Report of Doctoral Curriculum Committee composition (filed when Doctoral Curriculum Committee is convened) (The curriculum committee is a departmental requirement; form is for use of advisor and student services manager; not submitted to graduate school))

-2. Report of written comprehensive exam (filed when exam has been completed)

-3. Report of Doctoral Dissertation Committee composition (filed when Doctoral Dissertation Committee is convened)

-4. Report of first oral comprehensive examination (filed with student defends dissertation proposal)

-5. Report of approved dissertation project (filed when student has been admitted to candidacy)

-6. Report of the final oral comprehensive examination (filed after final dissertation defense)

-Department of Maternal and Child Health Required Course Exemption Form
+1. Report of Doctoral Curriculum Committee composition (filed when Doctoral Curriculum Committee is convened) (The curriculum committee is a departmental requirement; form is for use of advisor and Academic Coordinator; not submitted to graduate school)) Date submitted: 2.
+Report of written comprehensive exam (filed when exam has been completed) Date submitted: 3.
+Report of Doctoral Dissertation Committee composition (filed when Doctoral Dissertation Committee is convened) Date submitted: 4.
+Report of first oral comprehensive examination (filed with student defends dissertation proposal) Date submitted: 5.
+Report of approved dissertation project (filed when student has been admitted to candidacy) Date submitted: 6.
+Report of the final oral comprehensive examination (filed after final dissertation defense) Date submitted: Department of Maternal and Child Health Required Course Exemption Form Stu dent's Name Advisor Cor e Course to be Exempted from:

-Student's Name Advisor

-Core Course to be Exempted from:

-Basis for Exemption (please check one below): Equivalent course (request must include: course of transcript; and copy of table of contents of textbook Title of Course: Institution: Equivalent experience (attach detailed description institutions/organizations, specific activities, and da Qualifying examination (this option is available at the k used, if any) of experience, in ates) cluding relevant titles,
+Basis f for Exemption (please check one below): Equivalent course (request must include transcript; and copy of table of contents o or syllabus; copy of Title of Course: Inst itution: - Equivalent experience (attach detailed d titles, institutions/organizations, specific a Qualifying examination (this option is ava ctivities, and dates) · Requir ed Signatures his action have the support of the student's advis planation: Yes ٿ No ڤ Major / Advisor Date his action have the support of the course instruct planation: Yes ئە Yes No ث Requir ed Course Instructor Date Studies his action have the support of the Director of Gras? planation: Yes ف Yes No ث

-Required Signatures

-Does this action have the support of the student's advisor?
-Explanation: Yes ٹ No ف

-Major Advisor Date

-Does this action have the support of the course instructor?
-Explanation: Yes ٹ No ٹ

-Required Course Instructor Date

-Does this action have the support of the Director of Graduate Studies?
-Explanation: Yes ف No ف

 Director of Graduate Studies Date

-52